balajirajput96/microsoft-365-agents-toolkit/packages/vscode-extension/media/walkthroughs/get-started/chatWithGitHubCopilot.md

-# Set up @teamsapp
+# Set up @m365agents

-To use GitHub Copilot Chat with `@teamsapp`, you must complete the following steps first.
-Without these, `@teamsapp` may not function as expected.
+To use GitHub Copilot Chat with `@m365agents`, you must complete the following steps first.
+Without these, `@m365agents` may not function as expected.

 ## Prerequisites